VinF/deer/docs/user/environments.rst

 The launcher file performs different actions:

-* It instantiates the environment, the agent (along with a q-network).
+* It instantiates the environment and the agent along with a learning algorithm (such as a q-network).
 * It binds controllers to the agent
 * it finally runs the experiment